bhanu-8559/AtliQ-Mart-Supply-Chain-Performance-Dashboard/README.md

 # Conclusion:
 The AtliQ Mart Supply Chain Analytics Project presents an opportunity to enhance customer satisfaction and prepare for expansion by addressing service issues through data-driven insights.
-As Peter Pandey, your role in creating metrics, developing a dashboard, and providing actionable insights is crucial in improving 'On-time' and 'In Full' delivery service levels.
+In creating metrics, developing a dashboard, and providing actionable insights is crucial in improving 'On-time' and 'In Full' delivery service levels.
 Let's work together to ensure AtliQ Mart meets its service level targets and achieves its expansion goals successfully.